Avoiding Pseudo-Christianity

 What denying yourself means: To put the concept into words a child can understand, denying yourself means to give yourself to Jesus Christ, totally, holding nothing back, realizing he is God, the one who created you and the one who loves you beyond your ability to understand.

-The way my mother (who grew up in a non-religious home and understood the cost of believing in Christ) described it to me when I was a small boy was, “If you ask Jesus to live within you, take away your sin, and take you to heaven when you die, then you will belong to him now and forever.
+The way my mother (who grew up in a non-religious home and understood the cost of following Christ) described it to me when I was a small boy was, “If you ask Jesus to live within you, take away your sin, and take you to heaven when you die, then you will belong to him now and forever.
 “Belonging” to someone for a child meant that, although I had my Dad and Mom, God would become my forever Father, and that all the honor, respect, love, and obedience I had for my parents, I would have for God, but at an even greater level.
 As my parents cared, protected, and provided for me, so God would be my ‘real’ caregiver, protector, and provider for the rest of my life.
 Quite simply, I would belong to God with child-like trust all my life.
 That perspective of belonging to God has only grown stronger over the years and it has been the most wonderful thing I have experienced.

 To clarify for adults who have a natural tendency to look for ‘loopholes’, Jesus used a word that means to “renounce”, “disregard”, and “refuse to pay any attention to” everything that you are, in exchange for a spiritual birth and a totally new ‘you’ that Christ creates.
 Denying yourself means that whatever identity you have accepted for yourself, whatever your hopes, ambitions, and dreams might have been, everything that you think is important to who you are, whatever has given you significance and security—abandon it from this time forth.